andrewmcveigh/plugin-jcrop/README.md

-# plugin-bootstrap
+# plugin-jcrop

 A Clojure library designed to ... well, that part is up to you.

 ## Usage

-[com.andrewmcveigh/plugin-bootstrap "0.1.0-SNAPSHOT"]
+[com.andrewmcveigh/plugin-jcrop "0.1.0-SNAPSHOT"]

 ## License

 Copyright © 2013 Andrew Mcveigh

-Distributed under the Apache License, Version 2.0, the same as Bootstrap.
+Distributed under the Eclipse Public License, the same as Clojure.